jerichosy/CSOPESY-MP1/README.md

     c.
 Choose the number of the CPU Scheduling Algorithm you want to test and enter.

     *****
     In the case that the error "python3: command not found" appears.
-Edit line 46 of "test_script.sh".
+Edit line 46 of "test_script.sh". \
     Edit "python3" -> "python"

-    It should look like this:
+    It should look like this \
     46       DIFF_OUTPUT=$(diff --strip-trailing-cr <(python main.py < $input_file) $output_file)

     Run test_script.sh again, and it should work.